Key Takeaways:

 How to protect an idea?

-To protect your idea, it’s important to understand that copyright does not specifically safeguard ideas, concepts, systems, or methods.
+To protect your idea, it’s important to know that copyright does not specifically safeguard ideas, concepts, systems, or methods.

 While you can express your ideas through written or artistic works and claim to copyright over those specific expressions, the underlying idea itself is not protected.